ESMValGroup/ESMValTool_Tutorial/_episodes/08-ilamb-exercise-1.md

 relationships = "Precipitation/GPCPv2.3","SurfaceAirTemperature/CRU4.02"
 ```

-his example configuration file is set up for running ILAMB on Gadi and specifies details for comparing data related to the hydrology cycle.
+this example configuration file is set up for running ILAMB on Gadi and specifies details for comparing data related to the hydrology cycle.
 Here’s a breakdown of what each section does:

  ```bash
  [h1: Hydrology Cycle]